JeremyPVargas/rental_housing_market_analysis_with_visualizations/README.md

 The data analyzed is representative of the neighborhoods in San Francisco from the years 2010 to 2016.

 ### Inputs and APIs
-The application reads financial performance data from one file.
-Data is used to conduct futher analysis of the funds in comparision to the S&P 500, which is also included in the original Data Frame.
+The application analyzes housing price data from one file.
+Data is used to conduct futher analysis using Gross Rent, and the Price per square foot accross the neighborhoods of San Francisco.

-    MC ForecastTools.py

-    Alpaca API
+    housing_per_year.csv
+    neighborhoods_coordinates.csv
+    sfo_neighborhoods_census_data.csv

 ### Outputs
     Visualizations:
-    - Portfolio assets
-    - Portfolio performance over x trading days based on Monte Carlo Simulations.
-    - Distribution of portfolio's Final Cumulative Returns accross simulations.
+    - Housing Units per Year
+    - Price per SqFt and Gross Rent
+    - Geovisualizion of Gross Rent.
     Statistical analysis methods:
-    - 95% Confidence interval including upper and lower confidience intervals.
+    - Mean
+    - Max
+    - Min

 ---
 <!--Technologies -->